evenmillz/evenmillz/README.md

 **I build systems that are mental, digital, and spiritual.** Architectures that remember, evolve, and serve with purpose.

 I'm a full-stack developer with a sharp focus on artificial intelligence, natural language processing, and the architecture of intelligent systems.
-What sets me apart isn't just my technical stack, it's how I approach technology: not as a tool, but as a medium for creating impact, autonomy, and alignment.
+I approach technology as a medium for creating impact, autonomy, and alignment.

-My journey is raw and earned.
-I didn't follow a sanitized script.
-I rebuilt myself—neuro-wise, spiritually, and professionally.
-Mastered fundamentals.
-Shipped working projects solo.
-Designed my own frameworks for thinking and building.
+My journey is genuinely earned.
+I didn't follow a cookie cutter script.
+I rebuilt myself neurologically first, both spiritually, and professionally.
+I mastered fundamentals.
+I shipped working projects solo.
+I designed my own frameworks for thinking and building.
 Everything I create has intentionality.
-It's snapshot of my journey and a part of a system.
+It's snapshot of my journey and every step is a part of a system.

 ---